 - Signup bonus: $200 cashback / 20,000 Thank You Points after spending $750 within 3 months of account opening.
-Update: There are reports of $300 welcome offer if applying in-branch.
+Update: There are reports of $300 welcome offer floating around in-branch and online.

 - 5% Categories: Restaurants, gas stations, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs, live entertainment.

 - Foreign Transaction Fee: 3%

 - Automatic - Unlike other 5% cards such as the Chase Freedom Flex, the Citi Custom Cash does not require manual enrollment every quarter to be eligible for the 5%.
 It all happens automatically.

 - Consistent Categories - Most 5% cards on the market are rotating categories, meaning you never really know what to expect next month/quarter.
 The Citi Custom Cash has set eligible categories so you can choose what works for you and stick with it.

 - Works well with Citi ecosystem - Similar to how Chase has the Ultimate Rewards ecosystem allowing you to combine points across multiple cards covering various bonus categories, if you have cards like the Citi Double Cash, Citi Premier, or Citi Prestige, adding this card can help you earn Citi Thank You Points in even more categories and pool them together for cashback or travel!